clarktommie/usaa_fraud_dectection/README.md

 The project compresses scraping, labeling, trend analysis, and executive storytelling into one reproducible Streamlit experience, allowing analysts to pivot from macro trends to specific consent orders quickly.

 ## Current Status
-- ETL pipeline, semantic model, and OpenAI summarization are operational.
+- ETL pipeline, semantic model, and OpenAI summarization are operational (cached embeddings served via ArticleIndex).
-- Focus-term detection and yearly trend visualization are functioning.
+- Focus-term detection, yearly trend visualization, and agentic retrieval are functioning in the Streamlit UI.
 - Library integration for topic-based article collections is implemented.
-- Documentation and architecture are production-ready.
+- Modal deployment available at the live demo link; docs and architecture remain production-ready.

 Future improvements include a continuous scraping schedule, fine-tuned domain embeddings, and multilingual monitoring.